Big Brother (British TV series) series 17: Housemates

 On 1 June 2016, it was confirmed that the series would include two houses with an official statement from Channel 5 saying: "The Housemates live in the Big Brother house but they will have no idea of the dark and ominous force that is only metres away."
 In The Other House, The Others will be conspiring to target and take down the Housemates as they attempt to steal their place in the Big Brother House; and secure a chance of winning the £100,000 prize fund.
 Neither the Housemates nor The Others are aware that some of them are already connected to each other.
 Twelve housemates entered the Main House on Day 1, whilst 6 entered the Other House collectively known as The Others.
 The Houses merged on Day 13.

-Among the 19 housemates was Andrew Tate, who after leaving the house would go on to become a controversial internet personality.

-After returning to her home country, housemate and fifth place finalist Evelyn Ellis appeared on Married at First Sight Australia.